hmonzer/nevis/README.md

 # Stop all services
 docker compose down
 ```

-> [!WARNING]
+> [!NOTE]
->  When calling upload document for the first time, there's a delay as models are downloaded for the first time.
-> Optimizing this process is on the TODO list.
+> **Startup Delay**: The application loads ML models (embedding and reranker) during startup to ensure fast API responses.
+On first run, models are downloaded from HuggingFace (~400MB total), which may take a few seconds/minutes depending on your connection.

 **Services included:**
 - `app` - Nevis API (port 8000)
 - `db` - PostgreSQL with pgvector (port 5432)